Free Shipping for all EU orders above 80€

-Raphael Bordallo Pinheiro designed the iconic Andorinha (swallow) in 1896, which quickly became a tremendous Portuguese symbol.
+Raphael Bordallo Pinheiro, the genius creator of Caldas da Rainha crockery, designed the iconic Andorinha (swallow) in 1896, which quickly became a tremendous Portuguese symbol.

 Today, the swallows inhabit portuguese houses, and anywhere portuguese have settled around the globe.

 Is also an emblem of the beautiful city of Lisbon.

 Raphael Bordallo Pinheiro is one of the most influential artists of the Portuguese culture during the nineteenth century.

 With a remarkable production, particularly regarding humoristic drawing, caricature, and ceramic creations, Bordallo Pinheiro is part of Portuguese History.
 His remarkable work with ceramics was awarded the gold medal in international exhibitions (Madrid, Antwerp, Paris, and St. Louis, United States).